-Keep in mind that temperature, smoker size, and cooking time can all have an impact on how quickly your chips burn.
+Remember that temperature, smoker size, and cooking time can affect how quickly your chips burn.

-Begin with 5 ounces, and if you find yourself having to replenish them too frequently (which disrupts the internal temperature of your chamber), or if they aren’t imparting enough flavor on your turkey, increase the amount.
+Begin with 5 ounces, and if you have to replenish them too frequently (which disrupts the internal temperature of your chamber), or if they aren’t imparting enough flavor on your turkey, increase the amount.

 How long does it take to prepare the woods for smoking?

 This is dependent on how you intend to use the wood.
 Wood chips burn considerably more quickly, so some people soak them in water for approximately 15 minutes to make them last longer while still producing that great smoky flavor.